appsecnz/appsecnz.github.io/conference-2023/sponsorship.md

 ## Premium Sponsorship Packages

-### Highlights of Changes for 2024
+### Highlights of Changes for 2023

-For 2024, we've made only slight adjustments to our Premier Sponsorship packages:
+This year, we've made a few slight adjustments to our Premier Sponsorship packages:

-* In 2022, and even more so in 2023, sponsors were generally not interested in providing give-away items ("SWAG") to be included in the cloth tote bags we distributed to conference attendees.
-In addition, many attendees were reluctant to keep the bags we provided.
-For these reasons, we will no longer distribute "SWAG Bags" to conference attendees.
-* We've added up-front pricing for sponsors who wish to combine a 'regular' sponsorship package with the LEGO Build Sponsorship.
-The LEGO Build Sponsorship is still available as a stand-alone sponsorship package, with benefits similar to those at the Silver Sponsor level.
-However, if you would like to sponsor the LEGO Build *and* have the benefits associated with higher-tier packages (Diamond, Platinum, or Gold), you can pay the **LEGO Build Add-On Fee** (see table below) for both.

-Some key elements we added in 2023 will continue in 2024:

 * Each Premier Sponsor package includes a number of free conference passes and conference t-shirts ($45 value per person)
 * Each Sponsor Exhibition space ("booth") includes a number of Exhibitor Passes, which include tickets for lunch each day ($95 value per person).

-### LEGO Build and Video Sponsorship
+### LEGO Build and Video Sponsorship (SOLD)

 In addition to the tiered sponsorship packages detailed below, we're continuing this exciting *a la carte* opportunity: A LEGO Build Sponsorship!
 Beginning with the 2022 conference, we've added a Delegate Lounge, adjacent to the Sponsor Exhibition Area.
 In the Delegate Lounge, conference participants will be able to take part in group builds of several LEGO sets throughout the conference.